 Unfortunately, many New Mexicans are experiencing natural disasters.
-A wildfire on track to become the is threatening Las Vegas while another is closing in on Los Alamos.
+A wildfire on track to become the largest in the state’s recorded history is threatening Las Vegas while another is closing in on Los Alamos.
 Many residents are preparing themselves and their homes, but how can you prepare financially?
 If you don’t have a plan, you’re not alone.
 Around 40% of Americans don’t have an emergency plan to respond to disasters, yet 55% worry about an unexpected financial emergency.

 From keeping copies of important documents to having cash on hand, there are several steps you can take to better handle the financial impacts of natural disasters.
 Read on for essential tips to use now, during a disaster, and as you recover.

 Ahead of Time:

 1. Keep a small amount of cash on hand.